RsyncProject/rsync/rsync.1.md

 0. `--ipv4`, `-4` or `--ipv6`, `-6`

-    Tells rsync to prefer IPv4/IPv6 when creating sockets.
-This only affects sockets that rsync has direct control over, such as the outgoing socket when directly contacting an rsync daemon.
+    Tells rsync to prefer IPv4/IPv6 when creating sockets or running ssh.
+This affects sockets that rsync has direct control over, such as the outgoing socket when directly contacting an rsync daemon, as well as the forwaring of the `-4` or `-6` option to ssh when rsync can deduce that ssh is being used as the remote shell.
+For other remote shells you'll need to specify the "`--rsh SHELL -4`" option directly (or whatever ipv4/ipv6 hint options it uses).

+    These options also exist in the `--daemon` mode section.

+    If rsync was complied without support for IPv6, the `--ipv6` option will have no effect.
+The `rsync -V` output will contain "no IPv6" if is the case.

     See also these options in the `--daemon` mode section.

-    If rsync was complied without support for IPv6, the `--ipv6` option will have no effect.
-The `--version` output will tell you if this is the case.

 0. `--checksum-seed=NUM`